DevExpress-Examples/devextreme-datagrid-hide-show-edit-form-items-dynamically/README.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# DevExtreme DataGrid - How to show/hide or enable/disable Edit Form items based on another item's value
+# DataGrid for DevExtreme - How to show/hide or enable/disable Edit Form items based on another item's value

 This example demonstrates how to implement the following scenarios in DataGrid: